ResearchSoftwareInstitute/software-data-citation-ws/README.md

 ### Adding a new use case

-1. open the [Issues](https://github.com/mbjones/software-data-citation-ws/issues) section of this repository and click on New Issue.
+1. Open the [Issues](https://github.com/mbjones/software-data-citation-ws/issues) section of this repository and click on New Issue.
 2. Provide  a short, descriptive title starting with "Use Case:"
 3. Add the appropriate labels, including one of `citing data`, `citing software`, and `use case`